OlivierLD/raspberry-coffee/Project.Trunk/REST.clients/REST.assembler/micronaut-sensors/README.md

     public String getLuminosity() {
 . . .
 ```
-Build and run, the first invocation will show the configuration parameters as expected above,
+Build and run, the first invocation of the REST service will show the configuration parameters as expected above,
 as stored in the `yaml` document:
 ```
 > Task :run